-I have listed down below, 5 German cities near Amsterdam, that you can visit for an overnight trip.
+I have listed below 5 German cities near Amsterdam that you can visit for an overnight trip.

 While planning your weekend gate away from Amsterdam, you cannot miss Cologne, the cultural hub of West Germany.
 The 2000-year-old city is only 2 hours and 48 minutes from Amsterdam by train, making it perfect for an overnight trip nearby.

-You can admire medieval and high Gothic architecture while visiting St. Paulus Dom and City Hall of Münster.
-The high arches, gables, and all over the elegant architecture of the City Hall are sure to stop you in your tracks.
-The proud twin towers, giant clock, numerous murals, statues of Jesus and the 12 apostles of St. Paulus Dom make it a sight to behold.
+You can admire medieval and high Gothic architecture while visiting St. Paulus Dom and the City Hall of Münster.
+The high arches, gables, and all-over elegant architecture of the City Hall are sure to stop you in your tracks.
+The proud twin towers, giant clock, numerous murals, statues of Jesus, and the 12 apostles of St. Paulus Dom make it a sight to behold.

-Like Amsterdam, Münster too has a nice network of cycling paths.
-To feel at home without any work-related worries, you can cycle around and explore Münster at peace.
+Like Amsterdam, Münster, too, has a nice network of cycling paths.
+To feel at home without any work-related worries, you can cycle around and explore Münster in peace.
 At night you can check out a few of the 1000 pubs of Münster and end your day with some quality German beer.

-Visit Germany’s oldest university town, Heidelberg in 4 hours, 57 minutes by train from Amsterdam.
-Check out for yourself why it is called the most inspiring city of Germany and a City of Literature in 2014 by UNESCO.
+Visit Germany’s oldest university town, Heidelberg, in 4 hours, 57 minutes by train from Amsterdam.
+Check out for yourself why it was called the most inspiring city in Germany and a City of Literature in 2014 by UNESCO.

 On your weekend gate away from Amsterdam, explore the rich literary history and medieval architecture of Heidelberg, Germany.
-Start exploring the historic city from its narrow main street, Hauptstrasse, and moving onto the Old Town.
+Start exploring the historic city from its narrow main street, Hauptstrasse, and move on to the Old Town.